97th (The London Scottish) Heavy Anti-Aircraft Regiment, Royal Artillery: Battle of Britain and Blitz

 Mobile 3.7-inch HAA gun preserved at Imperial War Museum Duxford.

-While the Luftwaffe concentrated on Royal Air Force (RAF) airfields and radar stations in south east England during the Battle of Britain, 48 AA Bde was hardly involved, but on 1 September RAF Kenley and RAF Biggin Hill on the outskirts of London were heavily bombed and next day a raid up the Thames Estuary reached the edge of the London IAZ: on both days the raids were engaged by the guns.
+While the Luftwaffe concentrated on Royal Air Force (RAF) airfields and radar stations in south east England during the Battle of Britain, 48 AA Bde was hardly involved; however, on 1 September, RAF Kenley and RAF Biggin Hill on the outskirts of London were heavily bombed and next day a raid up the Thames Estuary reached the edge of the London IAZ: on both days the raids were engaged by the guns.
 The docks were again bombed on 7 September, one bomber stream coming in over Surrey and being engaged by 48 AA Bde.
 This marked a change in tactics by the Luftwaffe and from now on London became the main target, by day and night.
-On 9 September an afternoon raid coming in over the South Coast was heavily attacked by the RAF, but some bombers came over Surrey to London to be engaged by 48 AA Bde.
-By now the number of HAA guns available in the IAZ had doubled to almost 200.
+On 9 September, an afternoon raid coming in over the South Coast was heavily attacked by the RAF, but some bombers came over Surrey to London to be engaged by 48 AA Bde.
+By now, the number of HAA guns available in the IAZ had doubled to almost 200.
 Between 11 and 15 September, massed daylight aids approached London, but running battles with RAF fighters broke up most of the raids before they reached the IAZ.
 The Battle of Britain had been won, but from now on London would be bombed continuously by night in what became known as The Blitz.

 Manning AA positions during the Blitz was dangerous and arduous work.
 The HAA guns were in action night after night and often during the day as well, as the Luftwaffe directed 71 major raids against London between September 1940 and May 1941.
 97th HAA Regiment remained with 48 AA Bde throughout this period, and was strengthened when 376 HAA Bty was formed within the regiment on 15 October 1940.